mikuso/epdo/README.md

 ### EPDOResult

-$results is an iterable just like any ordinary array, but has a few extra properties...
+EPDOResult ($results) is an iterable just like any ordinary array, but has a few extra properties...

 #### $results->first